ScottFeichter/Z__Scripts/AppBuilders/FullStack/PERN/appAcademy/aa12-backend-authenticate-me/README-backend-Rust-phase-0.md

 `XSRF-TOKEN` to the value of the `req.csrfToken` method's return.
 Then, you are sending the text, `Hello World!` as the response's body.

-Add the routes to the Express application by importing with the other imports in `backend/app.js` and connecting the exported router to `app` after all the middlewares.
+Add the routes to the Axum application by importing with the other imports in `backend/app.js` and connecting the exported router to `app` after all the middlewares.